 A terribly small number of people, namely one, asked how or where I get the ideas for my short stories.
 Well dear “interested” reader, I don’t really know.
 When the mood or weather conditions suit I’ll sit at the computer and open a blank page.
 The first words dictate what follows and the narrative just farts out.
 For some reason I’ve been unable to finish my longer stories, they’ve been left hanging waiting for my return.
 Hopefully that’ll happen.

-ajm crawford.com is an amalgamation site lovingly drafted from my previous sites “tbaoo” and “my silly writing”.
-The style of “tbaoo” was deliberately lower case which explains why some content here remains in this format.
-Furthermore, now that the first attempt of my short stories is formatted correctly and with the help of SmashWords, it has been distributed to those fine outlets that market ebooks, mine can be purchased for the uniquely wonderful price of “99 cents”.
-You can invest in the future of modern entertainment … here
+ajm crawford.com is an amalgamation site lovingly drafted from two previous sites “tbaoo” and “my silly writing”.
+The style of “tbaoo” was deliberately lower case which explains why some content here remains in that format.
+Furthermore, now that the first attempt of collating my short stories has been formatted, SmashWords, distributed my outpourings to a number of ebook outlets, mine can be purchased for the uniquely wonderful price of “99 cents”.
+You can ensure my survival … here

-Note … the short stories and the other silly things are basically fiction ( unless directly quoted ) snippets have been based on reasonably true events while others dredged out of my dark and stormy imagination.
-For example, I’m not a psychopathic mass murdering serial killer.
-If you’ve feedback, I’d love to hear it and hopefully learn from it, while if you’ve criticism, I’d love to learn from that as well.
+My short stories & other things are basically fiction ( unless directly quoted ), some based on reasonably true events, while others emerge from my ludicrous imagination.
+I’m not a serial killer.
+If you have feedback, I’d love to hear it and hopefully learn from it, while if you have criticism, I’ll learn from that too.